 Business associates can agree that providing assurances of the protection of systems and data is the right thing to do.
-Now some of the biggest names in health care have begun to require that their business associates adopt the new HITRUST Common Security Framework (CSF) Assurance Program.
+Some of the biggest names in health care require that their business associates adopt the HITRUST Common Security Framework (CSF) Assurance Program.

-SOC 2 reports, developed by the American Institute of Certified Public Accountants (AICPA), are intended to meet the needs of a broad range of users who need information and assurance about the controls at a service organization that help maintain security, confidentiality, privacy, availability, and processing integrity—the five Trust Services Principles (TSP).
-Organizations choose which of the five principles to report on and engage an independent service auditor to determine whether controls are properly designed and operating effectively.
+SOC 2 reports, developed by the American Institute of Certified Public Accountants (AICPA), are intended to meet the needs of a broad range of users who need information and assurance about the controls at a service organization that help maintain security, confidentiality, privacy, availability, and processing integrity—the five Trust Services Criteria (control criteria).
+Organizations choose which of the five criteria to report on and engage an independent service auditor to determine whether controls are properly designed and operating effectively.

 Types of Reports